 I am currently available for freelance projects, consulting and contract work.
 Give me a call at 916-710-8989, or send me an email: email@example.com.

-- AngularJS – an excellent front-end framework from Google for building web applications.
+- Ember – a front-end framework for building ambitious web applications.

-- Ember – another front-end framework for building web applications.
+- Angular – another excellent front-end framework from Google for building web applications.

-- WordPress – yes, with over 17 million websites running WordPress, it’s a good choice for basic websites and blogs.
+- WordPress – yes, with over 17 million websites running WordPress, it’s a good choice for many websites and blogs.

-- Sitecore CMS – this is an enterprise-level content management system running on .NET.
+- Sitecore CMS – an enterprise-level content management system running on .NET.